supritsinghlab/numerical_methods_2023/Submissions/Group1/Project1/README.md

 # Project 1
+* final_project.jl --- main program for time evolution of free particle

+* Harmonic.jl --- it is program to calculate time evolution of coherent state in Harmonic potential

+* coefficients.jl --- program to compute coefficients
+* integrate.jl --- this program defines \, plot and integrate a function

 Our aim is to develop program to calculate time evolution of a wavefunction .
 We have to use pade approximation of exponential to approximate time evolution operator.

 Before that, we have to setup the environment.